django-salesforce/django-salesforce/README.rst

 Backwards-incompatible changes
 ------------------------------

+-  v0.6.1: This is the last code that supports old Django 1.4, 1.5, 1.6 and it
+   will be removed immediately.

--  The name of primary key is currently `id`.
-The backward compatible behaviour can be reached by settings `SF_PK='Id'`.
+-  v0.5: The name of primary key is currently `id`.
+The backward compatible behaviour for code created before v0.5 can be reached by settings `SF_PK='Id'`.

 News since version 0.5
 ----------------------